Music Research Collections

 Description: Primarily consisting of manuscript and printed scores composed by USF pianist and composer Robert Helps between the early 1950s and 2001, this collection also includes performance programs, performance reviews and professional and personal correspondence.
-Helps’ musical recordings, which comprise a significant portion of the overall collection, are currently being processed.
+The collection also includes many of Helps’ musical recordings.

 Suchoff-Antokoletz Collection of Bartokiana